 Performers play one or several movements of a concerto, up to a time limit of around 15 minutes.

 The first stage of the event is a 10 minute audition, adjudicated by the Artistic Director and Conductor of Symphony Central Coast, Dr Steven Stanke and the Director of the Central Coast Conservatorium of Music, Mr Patrick Brennan.
-This stage will be held at the Central Coast Conservatorium of Music on Sunday 24 May 2020 from 1pm .
+This stage will be held at the Central Coast Conservatorium of Music.
 A grand piano is available if required and another is available for the accompanist.
 All applicants are required to provide their own accompanist.
 A list of accompanists is available from the Conservatorium of Music.

-Applications for the 2020 Concerto Competition will open on 14 March 2020 and are available through the below link or the button at the bottom of this page.
+Applications for the 2023 Concerto Competition will open on 30 January 2023.
+Please submit application via the button at the bottom of this page.